ARM-software/Arm-2D/README.md

   - LLVM
   - IAR
 - The library focus on **Accelerating Low Level Pixel Processing**
-  - In principle, the library will **NOT** provide APIs for content creation, such as drawing shapes, text display etc., but simple point drawing and colour-filling APIs .
+  - In principle, the library will **NOT** provide APIs for content creation, such as drawing shapes, text display, etc., but simple point drawing and colour-filling APIs.
-  - In principle, the library will **NOT** provide data structures or algorithms essential for creating a GUI, for example, the element tree, the GUI message handling and the tree traversal algorithms.
+  - In principle, the library will **NOT** provide data structures or algorithms essential for creating a GUI, such as the element tree, the GUI message handling and the tree traversal algorithms.

 ### 4.2 The Temporary Limitations